jclark/satpulse/README.md

 - It filters the pulses received from the GPS receiver to eliminate those that appear to be spurious.
 This prevents spurious pulses causing spikes in the PTP hardware clock.

-- It can take advantage of the sawtooth correction information provided by some U-blox receivers.
+- It can take advantage of the sawtooth correction information (quantization error) provided by some U-blox receivers.
 This enables more precise synchronization of the PTP hardware clock.

 - The most common Intel NICs generate timestamps for both edges of a pulse: gps4ptp deals with this automatically.

 - It can talk to U-blox receivers (or clones) using UBX, the native U-blox binary protocol.
 This gives gps4ptp access to the full capabilities of the receiver.
 UBX is a bidirectonal protocol, which allows gps4ptp to make changes to the receiver's configuration.

-- XXX ser2net
+- It allows TCP connections with the GPS receiver attached to the serial port (similar to ser2net).
+This means you can run gps4ptp on a Linux box (such as a Raspberry Pi) and then connect back to GPS over TCP from a Windows PC using a program like u-center (from U-blox) on a PC to monitor or configure the GPS receiver (at the same time as it is being used for PTP).

 - Using the UBX protocol it can get the current atomic time from the GPS receiver, and use that directly to set the PTP hardware clock.
 Both GPS and PTP work natively using atomic time rather than UTC.
 With UBX, time has to be converted to UTC and then back to atomic time.

 The following features are in progress: